godotengine/godot-website/collections/_article/parallax-progress-report.md

 #### Consolidation

-Requiring two nodes in a strict hierarchy has been a point of confusion and frustration for users in the past, with it not always being the clearest which node is responsible for what.
+Requiring two nodes in a strict hierarchy has been a point of confusion and frustration for users in the past, with it not always being the clearest *which* node is responsible for *what*.
 With the `CanvasLayer` trick no longer required for the "infinite repeat" effect, it frees us up for some simplification.
-We discussed this decision in depth, and have a few reasons for it.
+We discussed this decision in depth and have a few reasons for it.

-If the new `Parallax2D` were required to be a direct child of something like `ParallaxBackground`, the only purpose it'd serve is to run a for-loop over all its children for setting values.
-A nice shortcut, but it isn't enough to warrant a whole separate core node and enforce that relationship.
+If the new `Parallax2D` were required to be a direct child of something like `ParallaxBackground`, the only purpose it'd serve is to run a for-loop over all its children to set values.
+A nice shortcut, but not enough to warrant a whole separate core node and enforce that relationship.
 Some new handy editor shortcuts were provided in the years since the parallax system was first put in place, like the ability to select multiple of the same node and update shared properties all at once.
-If a user wants to update all the nodes via code, they'd need to write a script for it anyway... not to mention it'd reintroduce the hard coupled parent/child relationship we removed, so it's best left up to the user to choose on a case-by-case basis.
+Alternatively, if a user wants to update all the nodes via code, they'd need to write a script for it anyway... not to mention it'd reintroduce the hard coupled parent/child relationship we removed, so it's best left up to the user to choose on a case-by-case basis.
 I'm also not opposed to making an add-on if no one beats me to it!

 #### `CanvasLayer` to `Node2D`